 Proxy votes are not permitted.
 Members of the Association must be present at the Annual General Meeting and at any additional general

-meetings in order to exercise their voting rights in relation to matters coming before the Annual General Meeting or any additional general meetings.
+meetings to exercise their voting rights in relation to matters coming before the Annual General Meeting or any additional general meetings.

 Adjournments